rstudio/tfdeploy/index.md

 Each row represents an image, each column represents a digit from 0-9, and the values represent the model's prediction.
 For example, the first image is predicted to be a 7.

 What if we want to deploy the model in an environment where R isn't available?
-The next sections cover exporting and deploying the model with the **tfdeploy** package.
+The following sections cover exporting and deploying the model with the **tfdeploy** package.

-#### Exporting the Model
+### Exporting the Model

 After training, the next step is to export the model as a TensorFlow SavedModel using the `export_savedmodel()` function: